 Zoom is a web conferencing tool that allows you to meet remotely or create recordings.
 It is good for office hours, teaching live remotely, staff meetings, town halls, and for capturing short, no frills videos.
 Learn how to setup Zoom with the SCU license here.
 Zoom support and training here.

 Zoom allows up to 300 participants in one meeting.
 It is accessible from a computer or a smartphone, and it is possible to invite non-SCU affiliated people to join virtual meetings.
 Zoom Pro is fully integrated into Camino (SCU's instance of Canvas) so that you can schedule, start, and join meetings from your course page.
 The Zoom interface includes a variety of features as well as the option to record.
 All Zoom class sessions scheduled within Camino and recorded to the cloud will automatically be uploaded to the Class Recordings folder in Camino.

 All “live” classes using Zoom should be recorded for later viewing in case a student loses internet connectivity.
+Set each meeting to "record automatically to the cloud".
 Students can also record their presentations using Zoom and share it with others in the course.